bramley/phplist-plugin-ckeditor/README.md

 * the directory CKEditorPlugin

 ### Install manually ###
+If installation through phplist does not work then you can install the plugin manually.

 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-ckeditor/archive/master.zip>

 Expand the zip file, then copy the contents of the plugins directory to your phplist plugins directory.